Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Hybrid Layered Network (HLN)

 The use of layers helps reduce types and query complexity as explained above.
 Now we show that layers can add additional domain knowledge to an existing heterogeneous network.
 In fact, we can say that a layer is meta-information about a heterogeneous network that is inherently present but not apparently visible.
-HMN provides a systematic way of managing this meta-information starting from the definitions to the data structure.
-To prove our claim, we have taken the movie lens dataset \cite{10.1145/2827872} and encoded the domain knowledge that people who like at least one sci-fi movie rate movies differently when compared to people who like other genres of movies.
+HLN provides a systematic way of managing this meta-information starting from the definitions to the data structure. {We use the link prediction task with and without layer information on the MovieLens \cite{10.1145/2827872} dataset to prove our claim.
+MovieLens is a heterogeneous dataset with two types of nodes namely movie and user with on type of node between them namely user rates movie.
+There are $9742$ user nodes, $610$ movie nodes and $100836$ edges.
+In the link prediction task we divide the edges in the dataset into two parts training, validation and testing.
+We train $2$ layers GNN models like \cite{10.5555/3294771.3294869,10.1609/aaai.v33i01.33014602, velickovic2018graph, bresson2018residual, brody2022how, ijcai2021p214, 10.5555/2969442.2969488, DBLP:journals/corr/abs-2006-07739, 10.5555/3495724.3497151, 10.5555/3524938.3525045} on the training dataset and try to predict the links on the validation and test dataset.
+We create two versions of the MovieLens dataset with and without layer numbers.
+In the version with layer numbers we encoded the domain knowledge that people who like at least one sci-fi movie rate movies differently when compared to people who like other genres of movies.
 We have moved sci-fi movies and users who have seen and rated at least one of them to layer $1$ and other users and movies to layer $2$.
-We try to predict links on such a network to see what movie a user will watch (and rate) next.
+We encode the layer information into the feature vector by adding a bit where 0 represents layer 1 and 1 represents layer 2.
+In the unlayered version we use the actual feature vector which indicates all nodes belong to a single layer.} We try to predict links on such a network to see what movie a user will watch (and rate) next.
 For the link prediction task, we use state-of-the-art GNN architectures available.
 We run the GNN models on two different feature sets of the same network, the first being the feature set of the original heterogeneous network and the second with a layer dimension added to the feature vector of each movie and user.
-The results in Table \ref{mrTable4} show an increase in the area under the curve for all models when we use layers.
+The results in Table \ref{mrTable4} show an increase in the area under the curve for all models when we use layers. {We use t-SNE (with perplexity = $30.0$, learning rate of $86.26$ and other parameter set to default as in the sklearn library) for reducing the dimensionality of the node features generated by our model to 2-dimensions}.
 The t-SNE plot shown in Figure \ref{embedding} shows that the embedding of movies belonging to the sci-fi genre is closer as is the embedding for the users watching that genre clearly showing the relevance of adding layers.